 MCDB 187AL

-April 19, 2018
+Major: MCDB, B.S.

 Abstract

 Oak trees are vital to the health of ecosystems, and serve as a valuable commodity in the hardwood industry.
 However, climate changes due to industrialization may disrupt the oak ecosystem.
 To provide more information on oak genomics, the Apollo genome-editing software was used to construct gene models from the reference genome of Quercus lobata to search for genes that allow the tree to adapt to climate change.
 Four gene models were identified in the region of the geome we studied.
 The peptide sequences were derived from the gene models, and using Blast, and at least six homologous peptide sequences were found.
 The peptide sequences of the gene model, together with the homologous sequences were used to construct a Multiple Sequence Alignment and Phylogenetic Tree.
 These were used to measure the degree of sequence conservation between the homologs and our gene model.
 Since all four peptide sequences derived from our gene models had excellent conservation with their homologs, we were confident that the gene models were constructed correctly.
 Secondly, the peptide sequences of our models were pasted to InterProScan to make inferences about their functions.
 Peptide sequences derived from three of the gene models were found to be affiliated with protein binding using InterProScan.
 A protein with 402 residues was found to be affiliated with DNA and RNA binding.
 Lastly a 230 amino acid sequence was found to be affiliated with calcium ion binding.